 The term "Orthodox" comes from the Greek word "orthos" (straight, correct, true, right) and "doxa" (glory), which expresses the idea of correct glory or, in other words, right worship, i.e. worship with a pure and honest heart.
 Traditionally, this includes the adherence to the church creeds, such as the Nicene-Constantinopolitan Creed and the teachings of the Seven Ecumenical Councils.

 The teachings are derived from Holy Scripture and Sacred Tradition.
 The New Testament contains that truth as taught by Christ to the Apostles and later put into writing.
 Apostolic Tradition represents those teachings.
 The holy church in its Ecumenical Councils affirms the continuation of apostolic witness.

-The Eastern Apostolic Church recognizes and practices the Holy Mysteries (Sacraments) as channels of God's grace, by which the faithful share in the divine life of God for their salvation.
+The Orthodox Church recognizes and practices the Holy Mysteries (Sacraments) as channels of God's grace, by which the faithful share in the divine life of God for their salvation.
 The Holy Church is indeed the sacrament in its action of Baptism, Chrismation, Eucharist, Reconciliation, Ordination (Holy Orders), Holy Unction (Healing and Last Rites), Holy Matrimony and many others.

 participated in the ritual and offerings of his time, but he also emphatically

 declared that those who worship God must do so in Spirit and truth.

 The Divine Liturgy is offered to God, through which we share in the elements of bread and wine, changed by the Holy Spirit into the Body and Blood of Christ.
 The liturgies